lakshit24/Ethereum-Transferring-Website/README.md

 - **Blockchain Technology:** Utilizes Ethereum blockchain for secure and transparent transactions.
 - **Metamask Integration:** Users can connect their Metamask wallet to send and receive ETH.
-- **Test Environment:** Includes test ETH in Metamask wallet for easy testing and development.
+- **Test ETH:** Includes test ETH in Metamask wallet for easy testing and development.

 ## How to Run